 They explore books from both the Old and New Testaments, having recently studied I Corinthians, Job, Mark, and the lesser-known prophets.

 Every summer, and occasionally at other times of the year, we’ll gather every week for a month to work our way through a book that raises challenging contemporary issues.
 We’ve explored a couple of books on racism.
-This past summer we read Being Mortal, and had honest conversations about death and dying.
+This summer we are reading The Line Becomes a River by Francisco Cantu.
 These book studies are open to anyone; you don’t have to be a member of Redeemer.
-If you’re a reader, keep checking the website for the next study.
-It very well might be before next summer!